Skip to main content

 Hops

 Hops are derived from the cone of the Humulus Lupulus plant.
 Hops were originally added to beer as a preservative.
 It is now mainly used for its bitterness and aroma.
 The bitterness of the hops will generally balance the sweetness of the malt.
-The bitterness of commercially brewed hops is measured on the international bitterness unit scale and other than beer production, there is very little in the way of commercial uses for Hops themselves.
+The bitterness of commercially brewed hops is measured on the international bitterness unit scale, and other than beer production, there is very little in the way of commercial uses for Hops themselves.

 Barley

-Barley is a cultivated cereal and is major food and animal feed crop.
+Barley is a cultivated cereal and is a major food and animal feed crop.
 It is heartier than wheat and will thrive in cold temperatures.
-It was used by the ancient Egyptians for bread and of course beer.
+It was used by the ancient Egyptians for bread and of course, beer.
 The Barley that is used for today’s beer production is malted barley.
 A process where the cereal grains are forced to germinate and are then quickly dried before the plant develops.
-This malting process allows the enzymes to convert the cereal grains starches to sugars, most notably of course in Barley.
+This malting process allows the enzymes to convert the cereal grains' starches to sugars, most notably of course in Barley.

 Water